kyverno/website/content/en/docs/writing-policies/cleanup.md

   deletionPropagationPolicy: Foreground
 ```

-This policy schedules the deletion of Deployments labeled `canremove: "true"` with fewer than two replicas every 5 minutes, ensuring dependent resources are deleted before the Deployment itself.
+This policy schedules the deletion of Deployments labeled `canremove: "true"` with fewer than two replicas every 5 minutes, using the `Foreground` deletion propagation policy, ensuring dependent resources are deleted before the Deployment itself.

 ### TTL-Based Cleanup Example with deletionPropagationPolicy